A Bird's Eye View on Cloud Computing Service Delivery Models

 By Dipti Parmar

-By Dipti Parmar September 22, 2021
+By Dipti Parmar December 11, 2024

 The cloud is clearly the present and the future of computing and technology infrastructure.
 Organizations of all sizes, in pretty much every vertical, have already adopted and deployed cloud-based apps and services as part of their current IT functions.
+Whether it’s public, private or hybrid cloud, these technologies will be absolutely crucial to building an exciting and robust future in all things robotics, drones, sensors, artificial intelligence and machine learning.

 Cloud has evolved to encompass public (or off-premises) cloud services and private (or on-premises) cloud technology-powered data centers.
-For the past few years, IT pros say hybrid multicloud is the “ideal IT operating model” for their organizations, as reported by the Nutanix Enterprise Cloud Index (ECI).

 While the business benefits are clear, how do organizations choose which functions or workloads should run in private or public clouds?
 For this, they need to understand the different types of cloud services, how they satisfy a specific set of business needs and how they can be moved between private and public cloud if and when it makes sense.